facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 ## Solo humanoid mode
 Set `--cfg benchmark/rearrange/rearrange_easy_human.yaml` to run app with only a user-controlled humanoid (no robot).

-## First-person humanoid control
+## First-person view humanoid control
-Add `--first-person-mode` to switch to first-person humanoid control mode.
+Add `--first-person-mode` to switch to first-person view humanoid control mode.
+Use  `--max-look-up-angle` and `--min-look-down-angle` arguments to limit humanoid's look up/down angle.
+For example, `--max-look-up-angle 0 --min-look-down-angle -45` to let the humanoid look down -45 degrees.

 ## Using FP dataset
 To use FP dataset follow the FP installation instructions in [SIRO_README.md](../../SIRO_README.md) and run any of the above Sandbox launch command with the following config overrides: